 How to apply

+Apply online at ufv.ca/admissions/admissions/apply.
 Students may usually register two weeks prior to the course start date.
-Consult the UFV Continuing Studies booklet for course start dates and the program head for more information.
+Consult the UFV Continuing Education booklet for course start dates and the program head for more information.

 In addition to classroom instruction and observations, students will be required to read and study outside of class approximately three hours per week.
 Guided observations require four hours per course.
 Each course is 21 hours of instruction, plus four hours of guided observation.